About Kelly

 Teaching Writing

-Kelly teaches writing in the Encore program at the Westlake Tri-C campus about history writing, and will soon begin teaching non-credit writing courses for Baldwin Wallace University and Polaris Career Center.
+Kelly often teaches writing in the Encore program at the Westlake Tri-C campus along with non-credit writing courses for Baldwin Wallace University and Polaris Career Center.

 Speaking Engagements